top of page

 Protective coverings don’t have to become permanent waste.

-By choosing recyclable, durable products from EcoShrink, contractors reduce landfill waste and support the industry’s shift toward sustainability.
+By choosing recyclable, durable products from EcoShrink, contractors can reduce landfill dependency and support the industry’s shift toward more circular use of plastics.

-While shrink wrap and sheeting remain single-use for safety and performance, recyclability ensures these essential materials can stay out of landfill and contribute to responsible construction.
+While shrink wrap and sheeting remain single-use for safety and performance, using recyclable LDPE grades and planning film recovery helps keep these essential materials out of landfill wherever suitable routes exist.
+For common questions on costs, FR options and recycling, see our Master FAQ. →

 EcoShrink is committed to helping you build greener, safer, and more efficiently.